-- $1,450,000 Settlment for a Brooklyn art teacher who was injured after a collision with a bus.
+- $1,450,000 Settlement for a Brooklyn art teacher who was injured after a collision with a bus.

-- $1,400,000 Settlement in Queens just before summations for an injured carpenter that lost the tips of his fingers in a construction accident.
+- $1,400,000 Settlement in Queens just before summations for an injured carpenter who lost the tips of his fingers in a construction accident.

 - $1,350,000 Settlement before trial on a trucking accident in Queens County.

-- $1,350,000 Settlement for a Construction Laborer that had two tips of his fingers from his dominant hand amputated in a construction site accident.
+- $1,350,000 Settlement for a Construction Laborer who had two tips of his fingers from his dominant hand amputated in a construction site accident.

-- $1,350,000 Settlement on the eve of trial for a construction laborer that fell off a roof, fracturing his arm and a bone in his pelvis.
-The trial was venued in Rockland County.
+- $1,350,000 Settlement on the eve of a Rockland County trial for a construction laborer who fell off a roof, fracturing his arm and a bone in his pelvis.

-- $1,325,000 Settlement for a painter injured during construction of a Manhattan apartment building when a balcony collapsed underneath him.
+- $1,325,000 Settlement for a painter who was injured during construction of a Manhattan apartment building when a balcony collapsed underneath him.

 - $1,325,000 Settlement just before trial for a carpenter at a construction project who fell from a ladder that was on top of a rolling scaffold, sustaining lower back and knee injuries.